 You Need A Budget (YNAB) is by far the best budget personal finance apps around.

 Here’s a quick reference to the tagline of YNAB – “Gain Total Control Of Your Money.
 Stop living paycheck-to-paycheck, get out of debt, and save more money.”

-Also, YNAB is so confident about saving your money that they are currently offering a “No Risk, 100% Money-Back Guarantee”.
+Also, YNAB is so confident about saving the money that they are currently offering a “No Risk, 100% Money-Back Guarantee”.
 No questions asked for a complete refund.